GannaChernyshova/labspace-dhi-node/.labspace/03-image-scanning.md

 ```

 Hooray!
 No more critical or high CVEs on the application level!
- But there are still few on the base image level.
+But there are still a few on the base image level.
 And the critical policies have failed:

     1. No default non-root user found
     2. Fixable critical or high vulnerabilities found